aborruso/scrape-cli/README.md

 </html>
 ```

-# How to use it Linux
+# How to use it in Linux

 ```bash
 # go in example to the home folder